grebtsew/FloorplanToBlender3d/Docs/README.md

 ```bash
 docker-compose up -d
 ```

+**NOTE**: If you have earlier built versions of the container without the Jupyter support add the '--build' flag to the command to rebuild the container.

 ## Run Jupyter Notebook locally
 In an effort to get familiar with Jupyter Notebook I will create some demos of how to use the library here too.